 - Our surgeons are highly trained and have extensive experience evaluating and treating even the most complex conditions affecting the kidneys and urinary tract, including treating UPJ obstruction for patients whose prior surgical repair has failed.

-Our experts have pioneered robotic and minimally invasive surgical techniques to provide patients with better results and less downtime following treatment for ureteropelvic junction obstruction.
+- Our surgeons pioneered robotic and minimally invasive surgical techniques for treatment of UPJ obstruction.